Period of life: 86 млн. л.н.

-Pteranodon is a genus of pterosaur lived about 86 million years ago on the North America territory.
+Pteranodon is a genus of terror-saur which lived about 86 million years ago on the North America territory.
 The first fossils of flying reptile were recovered in 1870, in western Kansas by Yale University expedition.
 Interestingly enough that being the size of a large cat, its wingspan could reach 7 metres.
-Today only four type of Pteranodon species are known: P. Occidentalis (western), P. Ingens (the largest), P. Longiceps (the smallest) and Pteranodon sternbergi with vertical crest.
+Today only four types of Pteranodon species are known: P. Occidentalis (western), P. Ingens (the largest), P. Longiceps (the smallest) and Pteranodon sternbergi with vertical crest.

-The unique feature of Pteranodon distinguished it from rhamphorhynchus and pterodactyl was its toothless.
-As such the feed included fish snapped out from the water in soaring flight.
+The unique feature of Pteranodon distinguished it from Rhamphorhynchus and pterodactyl was its lack of teeth. .
+As such the diet included fish which was caught whilst in the water as the reptile was on the wing. .
 Moreover, Pteranodon males and females had long cranial crest.
 These crests consisted of skull bones projecting upward and backward from the skull.

 © Technical Capabilities International Ltd. (Tecedu)